Correlated insulating phases of twisted bilayer graphene at commensurate filling fractions: a Hartree-Fock study: Conclusion

 In conclusion, we have performed self-consistent mean-field calculations at commensurate filling fractions of the twisted bilayer graphene around the magic angle.
 We find insulating ground states for all these fillings, which is consistent with the experimental results.
 For $\nu=0$, $-\frac{1}{2}$ and $-\frac{1}{4}$, the ground state is the intervalley coherent (IVC) state, and for $-\frac{3}{4}$ filling, the ground state is the flavor-polarized $C_2\mathcal{T}$ breaking insulator ($C_2\mathcal{T}$FMI).
 The energy difference between the IVC state and the $C_2\mathcal{T}$I state decreases as the bandwidth of the flat bands decreases.
 A small staggered potential associated with the hBN alignment can quickly suppressed the IVC order and stabilize the $C_2\mathcal{T}$ breaking state for all the fillings.

-We have also checked the effect of screening strength by tuning the gate distance $d_s$ in Eq.~\ref{eq:Vg} from 40 nm down to 1 nm.
+We have also checked the effect of screening strength by tuning the gate distance $d_s$ in Eq.~\ref{eq:Vg} from 40 nm down to 5 nm.
 The screening strength is stronger as $d_s$ decreases which makes the Coulomb interaction more short-ranged.
 We find that as $d_s$ decreases, the total energy of all the mean-field states increases while their energy differences do not change sign, i.e no phase transition occurs.
 The increase of the energy is due to the fact that the stronger screening reduces the magnitude of the Coulomb interaction therefore reduces the energy gain of the mean-field solution.
+An example plot for the case with $\nu=-\frac{1}{2}$ is provided in the appendix~\ref{sec:app_ds}.